 To the outside world, his life was ideal.
 An accounting career gave Jeff and his wife the luxury of never worrying about money.
 They lived in the right neighborhood, drove the right car, and wore the right clothes.
 Every summer they went on an exotic excursion, to somewhere like the Maldives, and returned a golden shade of envy.
 Every winter they headed south, to their second home in Florida, and soaked in a large bath of Vitamin D.

 But, Jeff never felt alive in his work.
 It was only a means to an end.
 Now he wondered if it was the end.
 Was it too late for him to find life in writing?
 Did he waste his mind on numbers?
-Should’ve he spent those years on words?
+Should he have spent those years with words?

 When he retired a few months ago, his wife told him he had too much time on his hands, made too many messes in the kitchen.
 He needed something to occupy his days.
 She suggested he take up golf, a pastime he could spend with friends.